CharlesB91/retro-bank/README.md

     - Have input incorrect values to input areas to ensure error functions are working correctly.
     - Testing code via terminal & heroku terminal

+### Validator Testing

+- Code has been passed through (http://pep8online.com/) with no significant issues after corrections

 ## Bugs

 ### Resolved Bugs